-In essence, it gives members of the public a legal right of access to documents in the possession of the Council and its Officers, which were created or received after 1 January 1989.
+All members of the public have the right to apply for access to documents held by council.
+In essence, it gives members of the public a right of access to documents in the possession of Council, which were created or received after 1 January 1989.

 The protection of the public interest and private and business affairs may cause some documents to be exempted from access.